feedfm/Javascript-SDK/README.md

 import Feed from 'feed-media-audio-player';
 ```

-Your javascript bundler will automatically pull in dependant libraries.
+Bundler will automatically pull in dependent libraries.

 ## Basic music player with UI